journals

 +61 (0)7 3346 9027

-Registration is required for submission, and the Register link can be found at the top of the homepage for the journal.
-The journal's Privacy Statement assures readers that their name and email address will not be used for other purposes and can be accessed prior to Registration through the Homepage.
+Registration is required for submission, and the “Register” link can be found under the Journal website ABOUT tab, and then under SUBMISSIONS.
+The journal's Privacy Statement assures readers that their name and email address will not be used for other purposes.

 The Journal does not accept articles that have been, or will be, published elsewhere, either in identical or substantially similar form.